flutter/website/assets-and-images.md

 permalink: /assets-and-images/
 ---

-Flutter applications can include both code and _assets_ (sometimes called resources).
-An asset is a file that is bundled and deployed with your application, and is accessible at runtime.
+Flutter apps can include both code and _assets_ (sometimes called resources).
+An asset is a file that is bundled and deployed with your app, and is accessible at runtime.
 Common types of assets include static data
 (for example, JSON files), configuration files, icons, and images.